Last updated on 23 August 2023

 + Risk factors for metabolic syndrome

-This care protocol focuses on Category 1 screening recommendations made by the Screening Test Review Committee , where there is good and robust evidence that these tests are clinically effective and cost effective for use at the population level.
+This care protocol focuses on Category 1 screening recommendations recommended by the Screening Test Review Committee , where there is good and robust evidence that these tests are clinically effective and cost effective for use at the population level.
 Government subsidies under the Screen for Life (SFL) programme are available for obesity, hyperlipidaemia, hypertension and diabetes mellitus screening tests (risk factors 7 to 10) in the green boxes in Table 1A, and they are done as a bundle once every 3 years – details in the Financing section.

 2. Record the CVRA in the patient's medical records.